I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 My favorite thing about this CD, however, may be the awesome "TREND KILLERS" cover graphics.
-"Trend Killers" are Stormspell's bargain-priced series of introductory EP's by new bands (they're up to volume #16 as of this writing), and sharp eyed metal nerds with long memories will surely recognize that their cover scheme expertly parodies RoadRacer Records' classic (and now highly collectible) set of "Price Killers" budget-line CDs from the late '80s/early '90s.
+"Trend Killers" are Stormspell's bargain-priced series of introductory EPs by new bands, and sharp eyed metal nerds with long memories will surely recognize that their cover scheme expertly parodies RoadRacer Records' classic (and now highly collectible) set of "Price Killers" budget-line CDs from the late '80s/early '90s.

 Lunar Shadow, "Triumphator" EP (2016)

 Germany's Lunar Shadow is such a new band that they didn't even have a listing on the record-collectors' tracking site RateYourMusic until I took the liberty of adding them.
 (You're welcome, fellas.)
 The awesomely retro Conan-the-Barbarian style cover art on the four song Triumphator EP may bring legendary sword swingers Manowar to mind, but the music is more along the lines of NWOBHM like Angel Witch or early Iron Maiden (lotsa twiddly-twiddly twin guitar harmonics), or their rougher-around-the-edges spiritual children like Omen and Jag Panzer.
 What Lunar Shadow may lack in polish, they make up for in tried-and-true metal attitude!
-This EP has quickly become my favorite out of this batch of Stormspell releases, so naturally I did a happy dance when I heard that Lunar Shadow is due to enter the recording studio soon to begin work on their first full length album.
+This EP has quickly become my favorite out of this batch of Stormspell releases, so naturally I did a happy dance when I heard that Lunar Shadow would be soon putting out a full-length album.
 Bring it on!

 Cold Steel, "America Idle" EP (2012)

 I had only vague memories of this reactivated New York thrash outfit before I picked up America Idle.
-To the best of my knowledge, Cold Steel released one album in 1992—Freakboy, on the short lived J.L.
-America label—then disappeared off the face of the Earth until 2012, when they resurfaced to cut this five track EP.
+To the best of my knowledge, Cold Steel released one album in 1992—Freakboy, on the short-lived J.L.
+America label—then disappeared off the face of the Earth until 2012, when they resurfaced to cut this five-track EP.
 I wonder if someone in the Cold Steel camp lost their home in the mid-2000's economic meltdown, because America Idle is a pretty pissed-off disc of chunky power/thrash full of songs railing against the U.S. government and calling on the public to rise up and fight the power (the band proclaims "We want YOU for the Revolution!" on the disc's back cover).
 Musically Cold Steel's mid-paced thrash comes off like an angrier Anthrax or Metal Church, with a healthy dose of Testament, particularly in Troy Norr's gruff vocal delivery.
-Cold Steel hasn't released anything new since this EP, so I guess that means the "revolution" didn't go as planned.
-Still, America Idle is worth a listen if you're a fan of any of the aforementioned acts.
+America Idle is worth a listen if you're a fan of any of the aforementioned acts.